sendgrid/docs/source/User_Guide/Marketing_Campaigns/beta_editors.md

 How do I opt out of the beta?
 {% endanchor %}

-When you open one of your old campaigns or templates in the beta editor, SendGrid creates a duplicate of the original campaign/template which is opened in the beta editor.
+When you open one of your old campaigns or templates in the beta editor, SendGrid creates a duplicate of the original campaign or template.
 You may always open the original campaign or template in the old editor.

 {% anchor h3 %}
-What will happen to my old campaigns and templates?
+What happens to my old campaigns and templates?
 {% endanchor %}

-For the duration of the beta, you will continue to have the option of opening your old campaigns and templates in the old editor.
-Whenever you open an old campaign or template in a beta editor, a duplicate is created.
-While you may not open the duplicate in the old editor, your originals may always be opened in the old editor.
+For the duration of the beta, you continue to have the option of opening your old campaigns and templates in the old editor.
+When you open an old campaign or template in the beta editor, it makes a duplicate of that campaign or template and opens the duplicate in the beta editor.
+You can't open the duplicate in the old editor, but you can open your originals in the old editor.

 {% anchor h3 %}
 Can I use both editors?
 {% endanchor %}

-When opening a pre-existing campaign or template you will be given the option of opening the duplicate of that campaign/template in either the design editor or the code editor.
-Once you have made your selection, you will not be able to switch between the design and code editors when editing _that specific campaign/template_.
+When opening a pre-existing campaign or template, you are given the option of opening the duplicate of that campaign or template in either the design editor or the code editor.
+Once you have made your selection, you will not be able to switch between the design and code editors when editing _that specific campaign or template_.

-However, for the duration of the beta, you will be able to open your original, old campaigns and templates in the old editor.
+However, for the duration of the beta, you can open your original campaigns and templates in the old editor.

 {% anchor h3 %}
 Can I move a campaign or template created in the beta editor to the old editor?